SkylineCommunications/dataminer-docs/develop/CICD/Command Line/CICD_Command_Line_Examples.md

 uid: CICD_Command_Line_Examples
 ---

-# Command Line CI/CD Examples
+# Command line CI/CD examples

-## Basic Deployment Example
+## Basic deployment example

 This is a basic script for uploading to the catalog and/or deployment to DMAs connected to dataminer.services.